 The same question applies to Matthew 4:6.
 Are the angels reaching down to grasp onto Jesus as he falls?
 Such an image would certainly be activated by εἰς or ἐν, but ἐπί?
 That doesn’t square with the semantics of the preposition.
 Instead, perhaps an image of angels below Jesus with their arms extended forward to catch him is more appropriate.
 This interpretation corresponds to the kind of surface contact relationships that we would expect from this preposition.
 But it may take more care in the prospect of allowing students to act this one out.
 Still, the preposition ἐπί provides students another way to think about how their hands can be used with prepositions.
 With ἐπί, it’s best to view the position of the hand as open and flat so that the trajector can rest on top of it.

 Understanding how different languages construe relationships with prepositions is an important part of language learning.
 The goal here is to illustrate how body parts and embodied action can be employed in useful ways for the purpose of language learning, both in grammar and the lexicon.
 Instructors may be able to use information like this to find creative ways to help students think about Greek prepositions beyond the use of flash cards.
+We want everyone to be able to learn Greek better.

 Understanding prepositions is an important part of the process of Bible translation.
 Prepositions and the relationships they specify are highly language specific.
 When reading texts, we often bring the expectations of our native language.
 But a better understanding can be reached if we first identify the patterns/conventions of prepositional usage in the source language, and then think carefully about the comparable patterns/conventions in the target language.

 Our current work in Bible translation is an attempt to make explicit the nature and structure of these relationships so that minority language communities have the best Greek and Hebrew tools possible for getting Scripture into their languages.
 We want everyone to benefit from our work, whether part of the English-speaking world or part of the Global South.
 If you have benefited, consider helping to support our work with Wycliffe Bible Translators by clicking the link below.
+You can learn more about our work at theaubreys.org.